TheArchitectDev/Architect.DomainModeling/README.md

 }
 ```

-Test methods avoid constructor invocations, e.g. `new Payment("EUR", 1.00m)`, and instead use the following:
+Test methods can then avoid constructor invocations, e.g. `new Payment("EUR", 1.00m)`, and instead use the following:

 ```cs
 new PaymentBuilder().Build(); // Completely default instance